pondersource/prejournal/README.md

 * Run `php src/index.php register <username> <password>`
 * Run `php src/index.php hello`

+# Database schema (version 1)
+The database stores movements which can be invoices or payments.
+See [schema.sql](./schema.sql).

 # In a nutshell

 There are five elements to the Prejournal model: